 - Avoid using food as a reward or punishment.

-- Don't label food as good or bad.
+- Don't label food as good/safe or bad/dangerous.
 Aim for balance, variety and moderation.

 - Emphasize fitness as a way to stay healthy and maintain a reasonable weight.